-Site: 3 2 1 ITEMS TO BE CHECKED G 0 R SCORE Were entrance signs visible announcing the site and did they provide 1 contact details for complaints and praise?] ( 2 Were entrances safe and accessible to people of differing abilities?
-8 ( 3 Were entrances and car parks clean, litter free and well maintained? ( Were signs throughout the site of good quality, well maintained, and cur- 4 rent?
-Where provided, were notice boards displaying up to date, relevant infor- 5 mation?
-Were paths in good condition, clean, unobstructed and accessible to dif- 6/ferent abilities? - Ĵ 0 Were any staff on site easily identifiable to the public, knowledgeable 7 and approachable?
-C 8 Had any hazards been identified and made safe?
-0 Were facilities such as toilets, cafés etc. clean, well maintained and open 9as advertised?
+Site: 3 2 1 ITEMS TO BE CHECKED G 0 R SCORE Were entrance signs visible announcing the site and did they provide 1 contact details for complaints and praise?
+C 2 Were entrances safe and accessible to people of differing abilities?
+C 3 Were entrances and car parks clean, litter free and well maintained?
+0 Were signs throughout the site of good quality, well maintained, and cur- 4 rent? c Where provided, were notice boards displaying up to date, relevant infor- 5 mation?
+C Were paths in good condition, clean, unobstructed and accessible to dif- 6 ferent abilities? c Were any staff on site easily identifiable to the public, knowledgeable 7 and approachable?
+0 8 Had any hazards been identified and made safe? ( Were facilities such as toilets, cafés etc. clean, well maintained and open 9 as advertised?
 10 Were buildings, structures and features on the site in good condition? ( Were walls, fences, steps and other infrastructure in good condition, and 11 without graffiti?
 12 Was all children's play equipment well maintained and clean? ( 13 Were benches, bins etc. well located, clean and in good condition? ( 14 Was safety equipment present and fit for purpose (if provided)? ( Was lighting, CCTV and other security measures in good condition 15 (where provided)?
-16 Was there evidence of unacceptable littering?
-0 17 Did litter bins appear to be emptied regularly? ( 18 Was dog and other animal fouling adequately controlled? ( 19 Were horticultural standards being maintained? ( 20 Do trees appear to be safe and in good condition? ( Have features requiring or undergoing maintenance been made safe with 21 appropriate signage?
-22Did you feel safe during your visit?
-1 - 0 Was the site flying its Green Flag, and was the flag in good condition and 23 recognisable?
-24 Was the site displaying its Green Flag Award certificate? ļ., ( Would you like to make any additional observations?
+16 Was there evidence of unacceptable littering? ( 17 Did litter bins appear to be emptied regularly? ( 18 Was dog and other animal fouling adequately controlled? ( 19 Were horticultural standards being maintained? ( 20 Do trees appear to be safe and in good condition? ( Have features requiring or undergoing maintenance been made safe with 21 appropriate signage?
+22 Did you feel safe during your visit? ( Was the site flying its Green Flag, and was the flag in good condition and 23 recognisable?
+24 Was the site displaying its Green Flag Award certificate?
+Would you like to make any additional observations?
 Feedback from 25 public?
-Feedback from park staff? al % sc ore #DIV/0!
+Feedback from park staff? al% so ore #DIV/0!

 ISSUES and FEEDBACK DATE RESOLVED

-a
+а

 b

-c
+с

 d

 e

-1
+f